NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 ## External (while at UCLA)

-Charles Koch Graduate Student Grant \hfill 2018
+Charles Koch Graduate Student Grant  2018

-The Harriman Institute, New York, Travel Grant  \hfill 2018, 2019
+The Harriman Institute, New York, Travel Grant   2018, 2019

-The Harriman Institute, New York, Research Grant  \hfill 2018
+The Harriman Institute, New York, Research Grant   2018

-Institute for Humane Studies, Arlington, Hayek Grant  \hfill 2018 (3 grants), 2019 (2 grants)
+Institute for Humane Studies, Arlington, Hayek Grant   2018 (3 grants), 2019 (2 grants)

-Institute for Humane Studies, Arlington, PhD Fellowship  \hfill 2015,2017,2018, 2019
+Institute for Humane Studies, Arlington, PhD Fellowship   2015,2017,2018, 2019

 ## External

-The grant of President of Tatarstan for the outstanding graduate research \hfill 2012
+The grant of President of Tatarstan for the outstanding graduate research  2012

-Global Development Network CIS Department Development Grant \hfill 2012
+Global Development Network CIS Department Development Grant  2012

-Ronald Coase Institute Fellowship \hfill 2011
+Ronald Coase Institute Fellowship  2011

-"Algarysh” grant of Tatarstan Republic to study in Washington University in St. Louis with full tuition coverage and stipend \hfill 2008-2009
+"Algarysh” grant of Tatarstan Republic to study in Washington University in St. Louis with full tuition coverage and stipend  2008-2009

 ## Internal (at UCLA)

-Dissertation Year Fellowship \hfill 2019
+Dissertation Year Fellowship  2019

-Dissertation Research Fellowship, the Center for European and Russian Studies \hfill 2019
+Dissertation Research Fellowship, the Center for European and Russian Studies  2019

-Dissertation Research Fellowship, the Center for European and Russian Studies \hfill 2018
+Dissertation Research Fellowship, the Center for European and Russian Studies  2018

-UCLA Fellowship \hfill 2014
+UCLA Fellowship  2014

-UCLA Dean's Stipend \hfill 2014
+UCLA Dean's Stipend  2014

 # PRESENTATIONS